CMB2/cmb2-group-map/README.md

 CMB2 Group Map
 ======================

-CMB2 addon which allows you to use CMB2 group fields to manage custom post type entries.
+Originally created for [Post Status](https://poststatus.com/) to associate footnotes with notes, This CMB2 addon allows you to use CMB2 group fields to manage custom post type entries.
 You will need to run `composer install` in this plugin's directory to get the required dependencies.

 A few details: